hodgesds/iouring-go/README.md

 If you want to contribute feel free to send PRs or emails, there's plenty of things that need cleaned up.

-# ***SAFETY WARNING***
-This library is unsafe to use in production.
-It violates some aspects of the Go memory model and comes with no guarantees of not introducing security issues and generally crashing your programs.
-It is an experimental exercise to see what is possible with the Go runtime.
-However, it probably is not a good idea to add `io_uring` to the runtime as it has many configuration options that are useful to the end user.

 # Interacting with the Submit/Completion Queues
 ## Design
 The library is designed so that if you want to use your own implementation for